Deep Unfolding: Recent Developments, Theory, and Design Guidelines

-The resulting loss values versus iteration of the unfolded optimizers compared to the original model-based optimizer are reported in Fig.~\ref{fig:RPCA_Res}.
+The resulting loss values, i.e., the average Frobenius reconstruction error of the low-rank component, versus iteration of the unfolded optimizers compared to the original model-based optimizer are reported in Fig.~\ref{fig:RPCA_Res}, depicting a zoomed-in view of the initial $K=10$ iterations..
 Specifically, in Fig.~\ref{fig:RPCA_NoMimatch_1} we see that when provided with an accurate description of the optimization (i.e., the same $\ObjParam$ as the one used for generating the data), all unfolded optimizers achieve roughly the same performance, and their gain over the model-based optimizer is in their substantial improvement in latency.
 It is noted though that \ac{dnn}-aided methodologies of learned correction term and \ac{dnn} inductive bias both involve higher parameterization and more complex training.
-However, when the algorithms are provided with a surrogate description of the inference task, modeled as being provided with a noisy version of $\ObjParam$, we observe in Fig.~\ref{fig:RPCA_Mismatch} that different unfolding methods lead to different performance levels.
-Specifically, Fig.~\ref{fig:RPCA_Mismatch} that the unfolded architecture that dos not rely on explicit parameterization of the objective, i.e., the unfolded model with learned objective, notably outperforms.
-It is also noted that the \ac{dnn} inductive bias model, which only uses $\ObjParam$ in its initialization, struggles in learning to deviate substantially from the mismatched objective, and achieves similar results to the unfolded models that use $\ObjParam$ in their processing.
+However, when the algorithms are provided with a noisy version of $\ObjParam$, we observe in Fig.~\ref{fig:RPCA_Mismatch} that different unfolding methods lead to different performance levels.
+Specifically, the architectures that dos not rely on explicit parameterization of the objective, i.e., learned objective, notably outperforms.
+It is also noted that the \ac{dnn} inductive bias model, which only uses $\ObjParam$ in its initialization, struggles in learning to deviate substantially from the mismatched objective, and is outperformed by learned objective.
 Still, all unfolded models notably outperform the model-based optimizer which struggles in terms of both latency and in dealing with mismatched objective.